izabela-am/GitHub-Explorer/README.md

 ```

 #### Ejects from create-react-app and gives full control of project configuration
-You don't really have to use this command as CRA configurations is well suited for a small project like this one.
+You don't really have to use this command as CRA configurations are well suited for a small project like this one.
-PS.: This is a one way operation
+PS.: This is a one way operation so once it's ejected you can't go back
 ```shell
   - yarn eject
 ```